Skip to content

 Expanding the Dialogues: Afro-Latinx Feminisms

-November 28, 2017Petra Rivera-Rideau, Omaris Z. Zamora, Sandy Plácido and Dixa Ramirez Research In Brief, Roundtable Leave a comment
+November 28, 2017Petra Rivera-Rideau, Omaris Z. Zamora, Sandy Plácido and Dixa Ramirez Black Latinidades, Gender Studies, Research In Brief, Roundtable One comment

 In recognizing and remembering the ongoing legacy of Black and Latinx feminisms we begin with a question: where can we